Sign up free Log In

 While business models for traditional startups are well understood, there’s still a knowledge gap when it comes to social enterprises—those driven by social or environmental missions.
 Even though terms like “social enterprise” and “social entrepreneurship” have become popular, the unique business models that underpin these ventures aren't as widely recognized.
 This is important, because the strategies social entrepreneurs use are often quite different from those in conventional startups.

-In a recent research article published in Strategic Entrepreneurship Journal, we aimed to explore these differences by analyzing the business models specific to social enterprises.
+In a recent research article published in Strategic Entrepreneurship Journal with our colleague Mike Wright, we aimed to explore these differences by analyzing the business models specific to social enterprises.
 In a time where sustainability, social responsibility, and alignment with the Sustainable Development Goals are increasingly vital, understanding these models is more important than ever.

 Overall, we found significant distinctions between a "social business model" and the traditional business model found in conventional entrepreneurship.
 However, we also observed substantial variability among social enterprises regarding the type of "social business model" they employ.
 We identified four distinct types of social business models, each carrying specific opportunities and challenges for the financial sustainability of social enterprises.
 Based on this, we formulate which model might suit you best as a manager or entrepreneur, and what to look out for.